SamuelAcunaPhD/EMG_processing_tutorial/README.md

 # EMG_processing_tutorial

-This set of matlab code guides you through a typical EMG processing routine.
+This set of matlab code guides you through a typical EMG processing routine for gait data.

+To start, open the file "EMG_processing_tutorial.m" and run each section of the file in sequence to learn how EMG is processed.

 Samuel A. Acuña, Ph.D.